misho-kr/ansible-cloud-playbooks/README.md

 ### Limitation

 You can not create VMs on multiple could providers in the same playbook execution.
-Butou can run the playbook multiple times, each time with different __cloud__ parameter.
+But you can run the playbook multiple times, each time with different __cloud__ parameter.